foundriesio/docs/source/tutorial/installation-linux.rst

 - Run the nginx web server in a container on the device, demonstrating application deployment.

-(Later on in the Getting Started Tutorial, you'll replace the simple nginx container with several different containers to turn your Linux microPlatform device into an LWM2M gateway for your IoT devices.)

 .. important::

    Make sure you've obtained dependencies as described in